KCL-BMEIS/spectrumdevice/README.md

 ### Configuring channel settings
 The channels available to a spectrum device (card or StarHub) can be accessed via the `channels` property.
-This property contains a list of `SpectrumChannel` objects which provide methods for independently configuring each channel.
+This property contains a list of `SpectrumDigitiserChannel` or `SpectrumAWGChannel` objects which provide methods for independently configuring each channel.
-For example, to change the vertical range of channel 2 of a card to 1V:
+For example, to change the vertical range of channel 2 of a digitiser card to 1V:

 ```python
 card.channels[2].set_vertical_range_in_mv(1000)